Florida business license: Requirements, costs, and steps

 If you want to open a hair salon in Miami, for instance, you'll need a cosmetology salon license from the DBPR.

-Use the Florida DBPR online services page tool to check whether you’ll need any other additional licensing or registration at the state level for your industry.
+Use the Florida DBPR online services page tool to check whether you'll need any additional licensing or registration at the state level for your industry.

 Next, find out if you need any specific permits for your planned business activities, and apply for them.
-For example, If you plan to sell haircare products through your salon, you'll need a sales tax permit from the Florida Department of Revenue.
+For example, if you plan to sell haircare products through your salon, you'll need a sales tax permit from the Florida Department of Revenue.

 Renew your Florida business licenses on time

-Organize and track your renewal dates..
+Organize and track your renewal dates.
 Keep a calendar or digital reminder to help your business stay ahead of deadlines.

-FAQs about Florida business licenses
+FAQs on Florida business licenses

 Here are some FAQs to learn more about how to get your business license in Florida.